Collap/bryg/readme.md

 ## Compilation

-The build currently has two prerequisites:

-1. The ANTLR sources need to be generated from `src/main/antlr/` and placed into the folder `gen/` with the package `io.collap.bryg.parser`.
-You can generate them with ANTLR 4.4.1.
-2. You need to download the `antlr-4.4.1-dev-complete.jar` and put it into the `lib/` folder.
-This is sadly mandatory, because the public maven repository at maven central does not have ANTLR 4.4.1, but the IntelliJ plugin uses it.

-These prerequisites will either be removed or automated, as far as possible.

 Bryg is built with gradle.
 Just type

     gradle build test install

 into your favorite command line while being in the root folder of bryg.
-This command will build the bryg sources and test sources, execute the tests and install the jar to the local maven repository.
+This command will generate the parser sources with ANTLR, build the bryg sources and test sources, execute the tests and install the jar to the local maven repository.